Humanitarian Awards — A Virtual Affair

-The Emma L. Bowen Humanitarian Award is presented to individuals and organizations who provide exceptional leadership and unfailing dedication to community-based initiatives and to those in need.
+The Emma L. Bowen Humanitarian Award is presented to individuals and organizations who provide exceptional leadership and unfailing dedication to communities and individuals in need.

-Their efforts on the behalf of others epitomize the legacy of the late Emma L. Bowen.
-Previous honorees include New York City Mayor David Dinkins, Congressman Charles Rangel, best-selling author Terrie Williams, former Manhattan Borough president C. Virginia Fields, and the late Percy E. Sutton.
+Their efforts on the behalf of others epitomize the legacy of our founder, the late Mrs. Emma L. Bowen.
+Previous honorees include New York City Mayor David Dinkins, Congressman Charles Rangel, Tony Award winning choreographer Bill T. Jones, former Manhattan Borough president C. Virginia Fields, and the late Percy E. Sutton.
 The Humanitarian Awards Reception is an important fundraiser that enables the Bowen Center to continue our life-sustaining services, such as the Therapeutic Preschool, food pantry, mental health services for children and adults alike, and so much more.

 Hon.
 David N. Dinkins 106th Mayor, City of New York, Bill T. Jones Tony Award-Winning Choreographer, and the Emma L. Bowen Community Service Center Invite you to celebrate our 2020 Honorees!

 Hon.
 Mayor David N. Dinkins / Bill T. Jones